lotabout/skim/README.md

 > Life is short, skim!

-Half of our lives is spent on navigation: files, lines, commands...
+Half of our life is spent on navigation: files, lines, commands...
 You need skim!
 It is a general fuzzy finder that saves you time.

 It is blazingly fast as it reads the data source asynchronously.

 ![skim demo](https://cloud.githubusercontent.com/assets/1527040/21603846/09138f6e-d1db-11e6-9466-711cc5b1ead8.gif)

-skim provides a single executable: `sk`, basically anywhere you want to use `grep` try `sk` instead.
+skim provides a single executable: `sk`, basically anywhere you would want to use `grep` try `sk` instead.

 # Installation